trellix-enterprise/ExpertRules/README.md

 ## Support

-For bugs related to Expert Rules, please get in touch with Trellix Field Engineering Team and raise a ticket.<br />
+For syntactical issues related to Expert Rules, please get in touch with Trellix support Team and raise a ticket.<br />
 For any other issues or feedback.
 Please raise an [issue](https://github.com/mcafee-enterprise/ExpertRules/issues)

 ## 🤝 Contributing

 Thanks for taking the time to [contribute](COMMUNITY)!

-## Authors and acknowledgment